Welcome and Introduction

 Topics and speakers for resident seminars are coordinated by the chief resident and program directors.

-Schedule for resident seminars is posted on New Innovations.
+The schedule for resident seminars is posted on New Innovations.
+These seminars are being held virtually via Zoom but are subject to change.
 Attendance at Journal club, Departmental noon conferences, ERC, and Resident seminars is required of all residents.
 Attendance may be waived for residents on out of town rotations with permission of either Dr. Rivera or Dr. Schwartz.
 In addition, attendance at the annual Mid Atlantic Regional Conference for Occupational and Environmental Medicine (MARCOEM) conference is a residency requirement when it is held at Hopkins.
 Residents are expected to attend ERC events including the annual Anna Baetjer Lecture hosted by the Department of Environmental Health and Engineering.
 The Department also hosts a grand rounds and residents are strongly encouraged to attend during their first year and when it does not interfere with their courses or clinical rotations; second year residents are not expected to attend grand rounds while on rotations as they are typically held on campus on Fridays.

 Residents are required to attend Journal Club, which meets during the Fall and Spring semesters on Mondays starting at noon.
 Residents and other graduate students are responsible for presentations at Journal Club.
 Additional guidelines on how to select an article and give a presentation at Journal Club are available on New Innovations.